About becoming a property guardian

 - Follow the building security protocol.
 This involves following basic steps to keep the building secure and reporting on any issues that arise at the building.

 - Unlike a tenancy agreement, you will be living in the property under a monthly non-exclusive licence agreement.
 When our client serves us notice to vacate the property, our licence agreement with our Guardian’s is automatically terminated.
-At this point, Avalon will serve notice to quite under the terms of the licence agreement which gives the guardians 28 days to vacate the premises.
+At this point, Avalon will serve notice to quit under the terms of the licence agreement which gives the guardians 28 days to vacate the premises.

 - This means that when our contract with a property owner is terminated, our licence agreement with our property guardian is automatically terminated.